lukesmmr/prometheus-agent/README.md

 - The control script utilizes `docker compose` under the hood, so ensure that Docker Compose is installed and the `docker-compose.yml` file is present in your project directory.
 - The `--mock` flag is especially helpful for local testing, allowing you to simulate the environment without affecting the production setup by overriding the main instance IP.

 By integrating this script into your workflow, you can easily manage your logging agent services both in production and for local testing.

+## Security Considerations

+This logging and metrics agent is designed to operate within a private network environment (such as AWS VPC) and relies on proper network security controls to maintain its security posture.
+Please review the following security considerations before deployment:

+### Network Security Requirements

+- **Private Network Operation**: This solution should only be deployed within a private network (e.g., AWS VPC) where agents and the main instance communicate over private IP addresses.

+- **Security Group Configuration**: Properly configure security groups or firewall rules to:
+  - Allow only the main Grafana/Loki instance to access the node-exporter metrics endpoint (port 9101)
+  - Allow only necessary communication between agent instances and the main instance
+  - Restrict all other inbound traffic to these services

+- **No Public Exposure**: Never expose the node-exporter or promtail endpoints to the public internet

+To enhance the security of this solution one could:

+1. **Enable TLS**: Update the Loki endpoint URL to use HTTPS and configure proper certificates
+2. **Add Authentication**: Implement basic auth for the Loki push API
+3. **Container Hardening**: Add user specifications and capability restrictions to the Docker Compose file
+4. **Network Segmentation**: Use AWS security groups to strictly control traffic between components
+5. **Persistent Storage**: Move the positions file from `/tmp` to a persistent, secure location